 To see how a guild might need to be tweaked for your local conditions, read about my cherry tree guilds and how I dealt with a pest problem.
-Although I started out planting some often-recommended guild plants, in the end, my cherry tree guilds needed a little something extra that was unique to my situation.
+I originally underplanted my cherry trees with popular fruit tree guild plants, but ultimately, the trees needed a little something extra that was unique to my situation.

 However, just because these combinations were successful in one environment, doesn’t mean they’ll work in another, so a little experimentation is always in order.

-7 Types of Plants to Plant Under the Fruit Tree
+7 Types of Plants to Plant in a Fruit Tree Guild

 - attract beneficial insects